Intervening Acts and Remoteness Lecture

 Third party acts take place after the original harm to the claimant or their property, but can be thought of as disrupting the claim in some way.
 Consider a situation in which a car is damaged by a negligent driver, who pays compensation.
 The next week, the same car is negligently crushed into a cube by a parking official.
 The driver who merely damaged the car might argue that they should only have to pay compensation to cover one week's worth of damage, since the original damage to the car was completely overtaken by the act of crushing it.

-The general rule involves asking whether the third party’s acts can be tied to the original harm, as seen in Scott v Shepherd [1773] 96 Eng.
+The general rule involves asking whether the third party's acts can be tied to the original harm, as seen in Scott v Shepherd [1773] 96 Eng.
 Rep. 525.
 The defendant tossed a small lit firework into a crowded marketplace.
-It landed on a seller’s market stall, who tossed the firework away to protect himself.
-It landed on another seller’s stall, who then also tossed the firework away, where it hit the claimant, exploded, and blinded him in one eye.
-The court held that the defendant was responsible for the claimant’s injuries - although there had been intervening third party acts, they could be considered consequences of the original harmful act.
+It landed on a seller's market stall, who tossed the firework away to protect himself.
+It landed on another seller's stall, who then also tossed the firework away, where it hit the claimant, exploded, and blinded him in one eye.
+The court held that the defendant was responsible for the claimant's injuries - although there had been intervening third party acts, they could be considered natural and instinctive consequences of the original harmful act.

 The same principle can be seen to be applied in The Oropesa [1943] 1 All ER 211.
-The claimant’s ship was damaged in a collision with the defendant’s ship.
-As was usual practice, the captain of the damage ship attempted to travel across to the defendant’s ship to discuss the collision.
+The claimant's ship was damaged in a collision with the defendant's ship.
+As was usual practice, the captain of the damaged ship attempted to travel across to the defendant's ship to discuss the collision.
 The boat he was in overturned, and he was killed along with several members of his crew.
 The court ruled that this was still a consequence of the original harm - it was reasonable and foreseeable that the captain would make the journey.

-However, if an unreasonable act is undertaken by a third-party in response to a negligent harm, that will break the chain of causation.
+However, if an unreasonable act is undertaken by a third party in response to a negligent harm, that will break the chain of causation.
 See Knightley v Johns and Others [1982] 1 WLR 349.
 The defendant negligently caused a car accident.
 In dealing with the accident, a senior police officer neglected to close the tunnel in which the accident had occurred.
 This meant that another police officer on a motorcycle had to ride against traffic up the tunnel to close it.
 This police officer was involved in another collision, and was badly injured.
-The court ruled that the original defendant was not liable for this injury - the senior police officer had acted unreasonably in failing to close the tunnel, and so it was he who was liable for the motorcyclist’s injuries.
+The court ruled that the original defendant was not liable for this injury - the senior police officer had acted unreasonably in failing to close the tunnel, and so it was he who was liable for the motorcyclist's injuries.

 Third Party Acts - Unrelated to the Original Harm

 The general rule is that whether an act or occurrence is severe enough to constitute a novus actus interveniens depends largely on the circumstances of the case itself.
 This can be seen in Baker v Willoughby [1970] AC 467.
 The claimant was originally knocked down by a negligent driver, and was suffering from permanent stiffness in his leg as a result.
-Before the cause went to trail, the claimant was involved in an armed robbery, during which he was shot in the same injured leg.
+Before the case went to trial, the claimant was involved in an armed robbery, during which he was shot in the same injured leg.
 This meant his leg had to be amputated.

-This is arguably a logical position - compensation claims are prospective in nature, they involve roughly ascertaining the loss to the claimant over the course of their lifetime, and then compensating the claimant accordingly.
-If claims were able to be changed based on things that happened to the claimant after the court’s decision, then this would potentially open up all claims to re-evaluation.
+This is arguably a logical position - compensation claims are prospective in nature; they involve roughly ascertaining the loss to the claimant over the course of their lifetime, and then compensating the claimant accordingly.
+If claims were able to be changed based on things that happened to the claimant after the court's decision, then this would potentially open up all claims to re-evaluation.

 Exam Consideration: The uncertain position regarding third party acts is somewhat problematic when it comes to finding the correct law to apply.
-In general, where the intervening act is a disease, this will fall under Jobling.
-Where it is not, then Baker will likely apply.
-Regardless, such situations are rare - remember, the second harm has to occur pre-trial to be considered, since the courts will rarely go back to modify compensation agreements after the trail process has concluded.
+In general, where the intervening event is a natural occurrence such as a disease, this will fall under Jobling.
+Where it is a tortious act by a third party, then Baker will likely apply, particularly where reducing the original defendant's liability would leave the claimant without remedy.
+Regardless, such situations are rare - remember, the second harm has to occur pre-trial to be considered, since the courts will rarely go back to modify compensation agreements after the trial process has concluded.

 Claimant Acts

-Case in Focus: McKew v Holland & Hannen & Cubitts (Scotland) Ltd. [1969] 3 All ER 1621
+Case in Focus: McKew v Holland & Hannen & Cubitts (Scotland) Ltd [1969] 3 All ER 1621

 The claimant was injured at work due to negligence on the part of his employer.
 This left him with a variety of minor temporary issues, including a weakened leg, which was prone to giving way.
-A few days later, when viewing flats to rent, he attempted to move down a flight of stairs which did not have a handrail.
-The claimant’s leg gave out, and the claimant jumped down the remaining 10 steps (in order to land on his feet, rather than fall).
+A few days later, when viewing flats to rent, he attempted to descend a flight of stairs which did not have a handrail.
+The claimant's leg gave out, and the claimant jumped down the remaining 10 steps (in order to land on his feet, rather than fall).
 This fractured his ankle and left him with a permanent injury.
 The claimant then sued his employer again, asserting that the new injury was a consequence of the old injury.

-Noting the unforeseeable nature of the claimant’s new injuries, the courts therefore ruled that the claimant had taken an intervening act (in descending the stairs unsafely), and the second claim failed:
+Noting the unforeseeable nature of the claimant's new injuries, the courts therefore ruled that the claimant had taken an intervening act (in descending the stairs unsafely), and the second claim failed.

 Acts of Nature

-There also exists a third category of intervening acts - not those taken by the claimant themselves, nor by any third party, but instead acts which are due to nature itself (sometimes referred to as ‘acts of god’).
+There also exists a third category of intervening acts - not those taken by the claimant themselves, nor by any third party, but instead acts which are due to nature itself (sometimes referred to as 'acts of God').
 Such an act can be seen in Carslogie Steamship Co Ltd v Royal Norwegian Government [1952] AC 292.
 The claimant (the Royal Norwegian Government) had one of its ships damaged by the defendant in a collision (and the defendant admitted fault).
 This meant that the ship had to be repaired temporarily in the UK before it sailed to the US for permanent repairs to be carried out.
-During the crossing, the claimant’s ship sustained further damage when it was caught up in a storm.
-The claimants asserted that but for the original collision, the ship would not have had to have made the trans-Atlantic journey, and so would not have sustained the additional storm damage.
+During the crossing, the claimant's ship sustained further damage when it was caught up in a storm.
+The claimants asserted that but for the original collision, the ship would not have had to make the trans-Atlantic journey, and so would not have sustained the additional storm damage.

 The courts rejected the claim, and so the defendant was only held liable for damages arising from the first collision, and not the subsequent storm damage - the storm was held to be a novus actus interveniens, and so the claim was based on a faulty reading of causation.
 In particular, the courts noted that the storm damage was incidental - it could have happened to any ship on any voyage, and thus could not be held to be a consequence of the original collision.